 As a spiritual seeker, you must take full spiritual responsibility for your life-movie.
 You understand that, although often uncomfortable or unpleasant, this is the only way to reclaim the power to change anything—from within—because it’s all your own doing.
 Both your past karma and your unconscious decisions create the situations you must go through.
 You must accept that you have no control and stop fighting your own life or questioning Consciousness (God) within and around you.

 Yep, those people you’re so angry at, they’re vehicles of the Divine too, reflecting something you need to learn about yourself.
-Spirituality is self-knowledge, and self-knowledge is self-love dissolving the ego-mind that makes you identify with and hold on to your pain.
+Spirituality is self-knowledge, and self-knowledge is self-awareness and love dissolving the ego-mind that makes you identify with and hold on to your pain.
 Ego does this through your sense of otherness, to prevent you from looking within and taking responsibility for your negative tendencies of thought and perception.
 But without responsibility, humility, and love, there’s no transformation.

 Nothing in this world is permanent; life itself is constant change, and your mind is fluctuation as well.
 In fact, the ego-mind is nothing but past mental energy coloring one desire after another, jumping from one emotional state to another, one identification to another.
 Holding on to things and people, rather than to the flow of life, is the real cause of your suffering.
-In this sense, letting go of expectations means freedom: accepting things and people as they are, and learning to love without attachments.
+In this sense, letting go of expectations brings freedom: accepting things and people as they are, and learning to love without attachments.

 You can’t experience this plane of existence without an ego consciousness, so the ego-mind weaves the karmic unfolding of your life-movie, hiding behind your desires and thoughts and emotions.
 It takes the form of attachments, expectations, and fears.
 It becomes anger and lust and greed, in all possible shades and sizes, to disconnect you from yourself.
 However, it also gives you individual experiences as opportunities to individuate, to discover what you’re made of and what you life is really about.
 Without knowing your ego you cannot reach your Self.

 Ego is repetitive, because it fixates on the same issues over and over, tightening your emotional knots.
 This gives you an advantage once you start paying attention and recognizing how it revolves around old wounds, while disguising them as new, so you may stop investing in them but without suppressing your feeling.
-Then you can choose love and freedom rather than outdated emotions robbing you of new possibilities in your present moment and for the future.
+Then you can choose love and freedom rather than outdated emotions robbing you of new possibilities in the present moment and for the future.

 But it is also relentless, and it holds a shape-shifting quality that makes it very elusive.
 Whenever you think you’ve got it, it colors your perception to remain in control, hiding in plain sight.
 You must be even more relentless in your self-exploration, without neglecting your duty in the world.
 Avoidance reinforces ego, since it’s the opposite of awareness.
 So contact me today to gain clarity about your life-movie and put to sleep what hinders your spiritual growth!